opencontext/arches-via-docker/README.md

 # arches-via-docker
 Deployment of Arches (archesproject.org) via Docker.
 We initially developed this repo to simplify and streamline deployment of Arches for use in archaeology and related instruction.

-# NOTE about Arches v7.6
-Arches version 7.6, released at the end of September 2024 uses a somewhat different installation process.
-I have yet to make the corresponding updates to this repo, and until these updates are made, Arches-via-Docker will not succeed in installing Arches.
-I will try to get these updates done as quickly as possible!
-In the mean time, please accept my appologies!

 # Public Web Server and Localhost Deployments